Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 To respect Earth's geometry, we implement a variation of the classical UNet architecture that operates on an equal-area HEALPix mesh~\citep{gorski2005healpix}.
 This mesh first splits the domain into 12 base diamonds that are exactly equal in area.
 Each refinement level subdivides every diamond into 4 self-similar diamonds, so the equal-area property is preserved.
 This avoids the pole-to-equator cell-size distortion and longitude-wrapping discontinuities that arise in equiangular grids, while preserving a hierarchical neighborhood structure ideal for multi-resolution processing.
 This choice of mesh was also made by \citet{karlbauer2024advancing} and \citet{brenowitz2025climate}, and therefore our architectures bear strong similarities.

 We expect that impact assessment workflows will generally assume climate model outputs on a regular lat-lon grid, and therefore keep the ESM’s native gridding for inputs and outputs.
 A pair of lightweight bipartite graph neural networks maps fields from the equiangular grid to HEALPix for processing and back again, allowing the model to satisfy spherical fidelity internally while being compatible with climate model output data on the ESM's native grid.
-Details on specific design choices are provided in the supplementary.
+Technical details on the neural network design choices and its training procedure are provided in Section B and C of the supplementary.

-To ensure the emulator is accessible, we designed the architecture to be lightweight.
+To ensure the emulator is accessible to a wide range of stakeholders, we designed the architecture to be lightweight.
 By focusing on a small set of variables relevant for impact assessment, the network is kept compact, with approximately 10 million parameters.
-This is an order of magnitude smaller than cBottle~\citep{brenowitz2025climate}, which naturally requires more capacity to emulate entire atmospheric states, comprising 44 variables.
+This number of parameters is an order of magnitude smaller than cBottle~\citep{brenowitz2025climate}, a score-based diffusion model developed to emulate global, kilometer-scale climate simulations. cBottle differs from our emulator by using sea surface temperature as a conditioning input to emulate entire atmospheric atmospheric states comprising 44 variables, and therefore naturally requires more capacity.
 The total file size of our emulator is 50 MB and can be downloaded from our repository.
 This lightweight design allows the emulator to run on a single mid-range GPU; generating one sample takes about 1 second on a T4 (mid-range) and about 0.13 seconds on an H100 (state-of-the-art high-end).
 Because samples are generated through independent processes, this emulation can be parallelized to accelerate large ensemble generation.